Wyko/essential_deathworlders/content/books/bolthole-aces/chapter-01-Innocence-Lost.md

 The energy in the markets was different today.
 Making her way through the crowds had taken a certain extra effort, as though everyone on the station was suddenly and collectively busier.
 It was an energy she’d seen before, one that usually heralded ill news.
 The last time she could remember such a buzz had been the day of the Hunter Ultimatum.
 It wasn’t until she reached one of the central info-hubs that the commotion congealed into something resembling information.

 _"... passenger travel to and from the planets Gao and Gorai is temporarily suspended.
 Those carrying passage reservations are directed to Servicing on level d-sub-4 to claim redirection vouchers.
-We repeat; All passenger…"_
+We repeat; All passenger..."_

 Enivieri’s attention shifted to a nearby conversation. "...heard it was the Humans, they finally attacked Gao."